jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - Only consider custom Experiments if truly necessary.
 Understand the maintenance requirements mentioned in the "Experiment APIs" section below, and that you should target Thunderbird ESR instead of the Thunderbird Standard Release when using custom Experiments.
 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly and do not use TypeScript.
-- Always prefer true parsing of strings using 3rd party libraries, instead of trying to use regular expressions.
+- Always prefer proper parsing of strings using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.
 - When including 3rd party libraries, always use the most recent stable version and include its usage in the VENDOR.md file as shown in this [example](https://webextension-api.thunderbird.net/en/mv3/guides/vcard.html).
 - When downloading files from a repository, use git to clone it, do NOT use WebFetch.
 - Always prefer ES6 modules over UMD modules, and always use a background of type "module" to be able to use the import directive.